aiDuckr/DuckrIOSProject/README.md

 # DuckrIOSProject
-warning:this is private.
+Warning: this is private.
 DO NOT download it!